-The Indian stock market operates within a regulatory framework that includes two crucial acts – FERA (Foreign Exchange Regulation Act) and FEMA (Foreign Exchange Management Act).
-These are two important laws that regulate the foreign exchange market and the transactions involving foreign currency in the country.
+The Indian stock market functions under a regulatory framework that includes two key acts: FERA and FEMA.
+Now, you may be curious about FERA and FEMA full form.
 FERA stands for Foreign Exchange Regulation Act, which was enacted in 1973 and repealed in 1999.
-FEMA stands for Foreign Exchange Management Act, which replaced FERA and is still in force.
+On the other hand, FEMA stands for Foreign Exchange Management Act, which replaced FERA and is still in force today.
 However, there is a huge difference between FERA and FEMA in terms of their objectives, scope, provisions, and penalties.

-In this blog, we will explain the major differences between FERA and FEMA and share insights into the reasons why FEMA replaced FERA.
+In this blog, we will explain the major differences between FERA and FEMA and share insights on what is FERA and FEMA.

 What is FERA Act?

-The FERA Act stands for the Foreign Exchange Regulation Act, which was enacted in 1973 and repealed in 1999.
+The FERA Act- Foreign Exchange Regulation Act was enacted in 1973 and repealed in 1999.

-The FERA Act introduced stringent rules for specific payments, foreign exchange and securities transactions, and dealings that indirectly influenced foreign exchange, as well as the import and export of currency.
+The FERA Act introduced stringent rules for specific payments, foreign exchange and securities transactions, and dealings.
+These indirectly influenced foreign exchange, as well as the import and export of currency.

 The result?